esraevrim/App_pet/README.md

 # ✨ Features

 This app helps users build healthy daily habits in a fun and engaging way.
-It includes four main daily goals: water, steps, sleep, and focus.
+It includes four main daily goals: Water, Steps, Sleep, and Focus.
 Users can set their targets, track their progress, and earn fuel whenever they complete a goal.

-With the fuel they collect, users can play a space mini-game, where their virtual pet explores the galaxy, collecting stars and avoiding asteroids.
+Space Mini-Game: With the fuel they collect, users can play a mini-game where their virtual pet explores the galaxy, collecting stars and avoiding asteroids.

-The app is also customizable.
-Users can personalize their experience by changing their pet’s name and color, as well as selecting their preferred app language.
+Customization: Users can personalize their experience by changing their pet’s name, color, and preferred app language.

-To keep users motivated, the app provides progress tracking.
-By showing daily and overall achievements, it encourages consistency and makes self-care more enjoyable.
+Progress Tracking: Encourages consistency by showing daily and overall achievements.

+DinoBot AI Assistant (New!): A smart, interactive baby dinosaur chat companion that knows your daily progress and motivates you to reach your goals.

+#🤖 DinoBot: The AI Companion

+The app features DinoBot, an intelligent AI chatbot powered by the Google Gemini API (Gemini 3 Flash).
+DinoBot is not just a regular chatbot; it is fully integrated with the user's personal health data.

+Context-Aware: DinoBot accesses your real-time data (water intake, sleep duration, focus minutes, and steps) via SharedPreferences.

+Personalized Coaching: If you haven't drank enough water, DinoBot will remind you with a friendly "Rawrr!" to stay hydrated.

+Multi-language Support: It automatically responds in the same language you use to chat.

+Dynamic Character: DinoBot has a unique personality—it’s a wise, cheerful baby dinosaur that never barks but always cheers you up!

 # 🛠️ Tech Stack

-* Java (Android)
+* Language: Java (Android)
-* Android Studio
+* IDE: Android Studio
+* AI Engine: Google Gemini API (generativeai:0.9.0)
 * Uses device sensors:

   * Step counter for activity tracking
-  * Light & motion sensors for sleep detection
+  * Light & motion sensors for sleep detection and minigame

 # 🚀 How It Works